VinsintQ/simon-game/planning.md

 7- player will lose when player miss a step in the sequence.

--the page will show red light and message you lose
+-the page will play audio and show message you lose

 **user story**